 DSpace also includes various package importer tools, which support many common content packaging formats like METS.
 For more information see Packa ge Importer and Exporter.
-Additionally, DSpace can import/export Archival Information Packages (AIPs), see AIP Backup and Restore.

 Registration for externally hosted files

 Registration is an alternate means of incorporating items, their metadata, and their bitstreams into DSpace by taking advantage of the bitstreams already being in accessible computer storage.
 An example might be that there is a repository for existing digital assets.
 Rather than using the normal interactive ingest process or the batch import to furnish DSpace the metadata and to upload bitstreams, registration provides DSpace the metadata and the location of the bitstreams.
 DSpace uses a variation of the import tool to accomplish registration.